eugene-eeo/graphlite/README.rst

 .. image:: https://raw.github.com/eugene-eeo/graphlite/master/art/logo-300.png
    :alt: Graphlite

-Graphlite is a tiny graph datastore that stores adjacency lists similar to FlockDB but like conventional graph databases, allow you to query them with traversals (graph-walking queries), and works with datasets that you can fit into your SQLite database.
+Graphlite is an embedded graph datastore that stores adjacency lists similar to FlockDB but like conventional graph databases, allow you to query them with traversals (graph-walking queries), and works with datasets that you can fit into SQLite.

 .. code-block:: python